microsoft/vscode-azurearmtools/README.md

     - `arm!` - Adds the framework for a full deployment template file for resource group deployments

-      If you have not turned off auto detection of template files, you will now have access to all the snippets for "Azure Resource Manager Template" files
+      If you have not turned off auto-detection of template files, you will now have access to all the snippets for "Azure Resource Manager Template" files

     - `arm!s` - Adds the framework for a full deployment template file for subscription deployments